camlab-ethz/ConvolutionalNeuralOperator/readme.md

 **Note: To train or evaluate models other than CNO, please move the required files/scripts/modules from the folder _OtherModels to the main folder.**

-## CNO1d
+## CNO1d (pure pytorch version)

 We recently added 1d implementation of CNO.
 The CNO1d code has been modified from a tutorial featured in the ETH Zurich course "AI in the Sciences and Engineering."
 Git page for this course: https://github.com/bogdanraonic3/AI_Science_Engineering

+The code does not utilize the CUDA kernel, making it significantly simpler to configure compared to the standard CNO.
 For up/downsampling, the antialias interpolation functions from the torch library are utilized, limiting the ability to design your own low-pass filters at present.

 While acknowledging this suboptimal setup, the performance of CNO1d remains commendable.

 ## Source Data